 - A mammoth framework

-- Comparatively, large structure even if on making a simple landing page.
+- Comparatively, large structures even if on making a simple landing page.

 Ruby on Rails (RoR)